 If your children want to get a little more creative, they could even paint designs on their homemade bird feeder with a little non-toxic paint.

-How to use leftover food to make a homemade bird feeder
+How to make a homemade bird feeder with leftover food

 Why not combine your bird-watching with a little lesson on reducing waste?
 Here are some suggestions on how to make bird feeders with food that’s past its best as well as a list of bird-friendly foods: